-With great pleasure I introduce the Environmental Statement 2010 of MOTOR OIL, which we publish according to the new European Directive 1221/2009 for EMAS (Eco Management and Audit Scheme).
-This is the fifth consecutive Environmental Statement voluntarily published by our company, which is registered since 2007 in the Greek Ledger of EMAS organizations with registration number EL 000067, in line to our commitment for properly and rationally managing environmental issues, and in the context of the Integrated Management System that we apply for this purpose.
+With great pleasure I present the Environmental Statement 2011 of MOTOR OIL, which we publish according to the new European Directive 1221/2009 for EMAS (Eco Management and Audit Scheme).
+This is the sixth consecutive Environmental Statement voluntarily published by our company, which is registered since 2007 in the Greek Ledger of EMAS organizations with registration number EL 000067, in line to our commitment for properly and rationally managing environmental issues, and in the context of the Integrated Management System that we apply for this purpose.

-MOTOR OIL operates with respect to the Environment, and takes care for the best management of natural resources, as well as for reducing the environmental impacts that result from its operations, having as a guide its Environmental Policy, and taking into account the interests of all stakeholders.
+MOTOR OIL operates in a way that fully respects the Environment, and takes care for the best management of natural resources, as well as for reducing the environmental impacts that result from its operations, having as a guide its Environmental Policy, and taking into account the interests of all stakeholders.

-In the present Environmental Statement you will find data about the Refinery units and process activities, a reference to our Environmental Management Policy, an assessment for our 2010 Environmental performance, as well as the new objectives on which we commit.
+In the present Environmental Statement you will find data about the Refinery units and process activities, a reference to our Environmental Management Policy, an assessment for our 2011 Environmental performance, as well as the new objectives to which we commit ourselves.